Kualanamu International Airport: History

 Polonia Airport was the site of several accidents.
-It is located in the center of the city, giving a challenging takeoff path and a relatively short runway.
+It is located in the centre of the city, giving a challenging takeoff path and a relatively short runway.
 The development of Kualanamu Airport initiated in 1991.
 In a visit to Medan, Azwar Anas, Minister of Transport at the time, stated that for the sake of aviation safety, a new airport would be developed outside of the city of Medan.